Skip to content

 Incident Level

-Based on the trigger condition configuration of the monitor, the following status statistics are generated:
+Based on the monitor's trigger condition configuration, the following status statistics are generated, with severity decreasing in order:

 • Fatal (fatal)